tillitis/tkey-ssh-agent/README.md

 ```

 To help prevent unpleasant surprises we keep a hash of the `signer` in
-`cmd/tkey-ssh-agent/app.bin.sha512`.
-The compilation will fail if this
+`cmd/tkey-ssh-agent/signer.bin.sha512`.
+The compilation will fail if
-is not the expected binary.
+this is not the expected binary.

+### Building with another signer

+For convenience, and to be able to support `go install` the signer
+device app binary is included under `cmd/tkey-ssh-agent`.

+If you want to replace the signer used you have to:

+1. Compile your own signer and place it in `cmd/tkey-ssh-agent`.
+2. Change the path to the embedded signer in `cmd/tkey-ssh-agent/main.go`.
+   Look for `go:embed...`.
+3. Compute a new SHA-512 hash digest for your binary, typically by
+   something like `sha512sum cmd/tkey-ssh-agent/signer.bin-v0.0.7` and
+   put the resulting output in the file `signer.bin.sha512` at the top
+   level.
+4. `make` in the top level.

+If you want to use the `build.sh` script you change the
+`signer_version` variable and the URL used to clone the signer device
+app repo.

 ### Using tkey-ssh-agent